uwdata/arquero/docs/api/index.md

 * *arrowTable*: An [Apache Arrow](https://arrow.apache.org/docs/js/) data table or a byte array (e.g., [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) or [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)) in the Arrow IPC format.
 * *options*: An Arrow import options object:
   * *columns*: An ordered set of columns to import.
 The input may consist of: column name strings, column integer indices, objects with current column names as keys and new column names as values (for renaming), or a selection helper function such as [all](#all), [not](#not), or [range](#range)).
-  * *unpack*: _As of v2.3.0, this option is deprecated and ignored if specified.
-Instead, Arquero now efficiently handles Arrow columns internally._ A boolean flag (default `false`) to unpack binary-encoded Arrow data to standard JavaScript values.
-Unpacking can incur an upfront time and memory cost to extract data to new arrays, but can speed up later query processing by enabling faster data access.

 *Examples*